JKWA/funx/README.md

 - `concat_map/2`: Applies a function to each element and collects only the present results.
 - `sequence/1`: Converts a list of monadic values into a single monadic value containing a list.
 Short-circuits on the first failure or absence.
 - `traverse/2`: Applies a function to each element and sequences the resulting monadic values.
+- `sequence_a/1`: Applicative version of sequence—combines all and collects results.
+- `traverse_a/2`: Applicative version of traverse—applies a function to each element and collects results.

 ## Lifting